 I’m back and ready to earn some pips, fellas!

 This week I’m looking at AUD/USD’s tempting uptrend.
-The pair has been rising since early October when it encountered support at the 1.0200 handle, and right now it looks like price is about to test the rising trend line.
+The pair has been rising since early October when it encountered support at the 1.0200 handle, and right now it looks like the price is about to test the rising trend line.

 I’m not waiting for a trend line retest though.
-I have already bought at market with 0.25% of my account and placed another 0.25% at the 1.0400 major psychological handle.
-If you noticed, the area is also near the 50% Fib on the 4-hour chart as well as the previous week high level that we have marked in the Comdoll Trading Kit.
+I have already bought at the market with 0.25% of my account and placed another 0.25% at the 1.0400 major psychological handle.
+If you noticed, the area is also near the 50% Fib on the 4-hour chart as well as the previous week’s high level that we have marked in the Comdoll Trading Kit.